P. Marlin August 2018

 Feaster Building.
 Photo: P Marlin 2018

-Dr. Ira Daily was born in Georgia in 1891.
+Dr. Ira Dailey was born in Georgia in 1891.
 He moved to Alachua County in 1916 and practiced medicine in Micanopy for 30 years.
 He was a graduate of the Atlanta Medical College and a member of the Alachua Count Medical Society and American Medical Society.
 Ira operated a drug store on Cholokkaa Boulevard in a building that is still standing.
 The drug store was located on the first floor of building with a soda fountain, a mirror cabinet wall and a white marble counter.
-In addition to his office, Daily and his family lived in an apartment upstairs.
+In addition to his office, Dailey and his family lived in an apartment upstairs.
 6

 The same building houses an antique shop today.

 The gravesite of Ira Dailey.
 Photo: P Marlin 2018.

 John Ley and wife.
 Photo: Micanopy Historical Society Archives